Planning your visit during the solstice

 Coach parking and drop off

 There is no coach parking in Avebury for the solstice.
-Any coaches bringing visitors to the solstice will be directed to drop passengers off at the bus stop but will not be allowed to park in the World Heritage Site.
+Any coaches bringing visitors to the solstice will need to drop passengers off at the bus stop but will not be allowed to park in the World Heritage Site.
 Parking needs to be arranged in advance elsewhere and pick up times planned for your passengers.

 To tackle the growing numbers gathering on the Ridgeway there will be increased patrols by the Police and Wiltshire Council before, during and after Solstice again this year.